chinichilla/emoji_reformatter/README.md

 Guide to export and import your custom emojis from one slack workspace to another without being an admin.
 This reformatter currently supports jpg, gif, and png.
 Let me know if you'd like more file types, and I'll update the python function.

-### Export Your Emojis in Bulk from the Old Workspace
+### Export Your Emojis in Bulk from the First Workspace

 1. Install [Save All Resources](https://chrome.google.com/webstore/detail/save-all-resources/abpdnfjocnmdomablahdcfnoggeeiedb?hl=en-US) on Chrome extension.